Updated October 13, 2021

 Canada has only just begun to reconcile with the First Nations who lived in these lands long before us.
 We robbed them from their livelihood and resources for our own exclusive benefits.
 We clear cut forests, poisoned the water and locked First Nations people away in residential schools and on reserves.
 First Nations people first and foremost teach us to respect the earth so it can benefit the generations after us.

 Nearly two years ago CBC journalist Michael Gorman discovered that Owl’s Head was taken off the list of to-be-protected Provincial sites so it could be sold for a pittance to a foreign billionaire.
 No public consultation, no media release, nothing: a deliberate attempt at total secrecy, a betrayal of democracy.
-Of course this was illegal and I assume the judge will agree on April 1.
+Of course this was illegal and I assume the judge will agree on April 1 (update: the judge had to dismiss the case because “there is no recognized common law duty of procedural fairness owed by the Crown to the public at large”.
+This just means that our laws are weak and must be adjusted)

 There are about 150 sites in Nova Scotia listed for eventual protection.
 As I write this, twelve sites are up for approval and the public is invited to comment.
-Researching these areas on the government website is very educational because it demonstrates how incredibly fragmented our land designations are.
+Researching these areas on the government website (update: this link is no longer functional) is very educational because it demonstrates how incredibly fragmented our land designations are.
 How odd, in such a thinly populated part of the world.
 How odd that 70% of the land in this thinly populated province, is privately owned.
 Truly, it’s the world upside down.

 Nova Scotia protects 13% of its land, a bit more than 7,000 km2.
 Many countries pledge to protect about the same proportion of their land surface, but surely that’s a strange idea?
 Let’s compare Nova Scotia with Ireland and Denmark, two countries with which we have a few things in common: we’re all north Atlantic jurisdictions surrounded by salt water where fishing is big and where tourists flock, be it for a limited time in the year because of our otherwise hostile climate (ever heard of anyone going to Ireland or Denmark in winter?
 Me neither).